Rainbell129/Obsidian-Homepage/README.md

 Currently the homepage features
-1. a dashboard that leads to different parts in your vaults (such as your daily notes, weekly notes an other periodic notes),
+1. A dashboard that leads to different parts in your vaults (such as your daily notes, weekly notes an other periodic notes),
 2. Three button tabs that allow you to switch between different parts you'd like to display.
-Currently there's a music of the month and automatic birthday countdown featured.
+Currently there's a music of the month and automatic birthday countdown featured (this part is supported by React Components).
 3. A dynamic view of different sections in your daily note (in my case they are diaries, daily agendas, and my parrot logs)
 4. A project tracking for notes with the tag #project.
 5. A Currently Reading section yet to be automatized